levoxtrip/PKB/docs/topics/forward/ProblemSolving.md

 Your mindset should be: problems that you have are opportunities to grow and to learn.
 They help you to grow.

+## Question Framework
+(1) Understanding the problem
+- What do I know?
+- What do I not know?

+(2) Relationships
+- How do the elements/parts relate to each other?

+(3) Visualise
+- What relation/diagramm can I create to explain this problem?

 ## Start with problems
 - Collect all relevant information that is connected with the problem.